Eucharistic Revival

 • 4:00 PM – Procession begins from TU.

-• 8:00 PM – Precession arrives at Holy Family Cathedral.
+• 8:00 PM – Procession arrives at Holy Family Cathedral.

 • 8:00 PM – 10:00 PM – Festivities at the cathedral (food, music, and dancing).